Jarren Duran Player Props: Red Sox vs. Mariners

-Jarren Duran, with a slugging percentage of .455 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox against the Seattle Mariners, with George Kirby on the hill, July 31 at 9:40 PM ET.
+On Tuesday, Jarren Duran (.324 batting average in his past 10 games, with two doubles, a home run, two walks and two RBI) and the Boston Red Sox face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 9:40 PM ET.

-In his previous appearance, he went 1-for-2 with a double against the Giants.
+In his last game he had a one-hit showing (1-for-4) against the Mariners.

 Jarren Duran Game Info & Props vs. the Mariners